 Many citizens across the United States struggle with disability.
-A number of these people are unable to work and unable to sustain.
-Unfortunately, some of these disabled persons will not be able to survive on their own.
+A number of these people are unable to work and unable to earn a living.
+Unfortunately, some of these people will not be able to survive on their own.

 As of now, the SSA administers Social Security Disability (SSDI) and Supplemental Security Income (SSI) benefits for disabled persons.
 These benefits are dispensed for different reasons for different people.
 SSDI is available to workers accumulating sufficient work credits, whereas SSI is available to individuals of low income and low resources.